top of page

 General Anesthesia and Sedation

 General anesthesia is a state of complete unconsciousness in which all motor and sensory functions of the body are completely lost.
-Patients do not feel any pain during the procedure.
+Patients do not feel any pain during the procedure and have no memory of the experience.

-Before general anesthesia is applied, the patient's necessary blood tests and respiratory tract functions are examined by a specialist anesthesiologist, and general anesthesia can be applied under operating room conditions in every patient group that the doctor approves.
+Before general anesthesia is administered, the patient's necessary blood tests and respiratory functions are examined by a specialist anesthesiologist, and general anesthesia can be applied under operating room conditions in every patient group approved by the doctor.

 bottom of page